boristsr/gdcorner-website/_posts/2019-06-10-EvaluatingProjectDependencies.md

 ## Before rolling your own...

-It can be tempting to fall into the trap of reinventing the wheel, but it’s rarely a good choice.
+It can be tempting to fall into the trap of reinventing the wheel, but it’s rarely a good choice for anything that's not trivial.
 Sometimes this is referred to as [“Not Invented Here Syndrome”](http://www.informit.com/articles/article.aspx?p=1905548).
 Before going down this path make sure you do the following:

 - Have a good look around at the alternatives and have a good reason why they don’t fit.
 - Evaluate how much time it will REALLY take, don’t be optimistic with your estimate.